 The world renowned French organist, composer, and pedagogue Louis Vierne (1870-1937) had a method of teaching improvisation on a single free theme to his numerous pupils from around the world who came to Paris to study with him [See menu bar, Photos II].

-Fortunately, even though he himself has left this world, the details of this method of his has survived in his numerous pupils.
+Fortunately, even though he himself has left this world, the details of this method of his has survived through his numerous pupils, and their pupils, etc.

-This consisted of a 6-part form which could be used as is or modified (truncated), even compressed, as needed to accommodate the theme at hand; this represented the formal basis for many of his written compositions as well, notably his famous collection of Twenty-Four Pieces in Free Style for organ, 2 staff, Op.
+This approach of his was a 6-part form which could be used as is or modified (truncated) as needed to accommodate the nature of the theme at hand; this represented the formal basis for many of his written compositions as well, notably his famous collection of Twenty-Four Pieces in Free Style for organ, 2 staff, Op.
 31.